swilgosz/hanamimastery/data/episodes/3-style-your-app-with-bulma.md

 The margins had been changed too, however, this is still pretty bad.
 Let's update it by adding some grid.
 I want articles to be shown in rows of three elements.
 To achieve this, I'll iterate through my array of articles, using `each_slice` method, passing the expected number of columns as an argument.

-Then at the beginning of an each slice I'll add a `.columns` wrapper, and then for each column in a row I'll add a `.column` class
+Then at the beginning of each slice, I'll add a `.columns` wrapper, and then for each column in a row I'll add a `.column` class

 ```html
 // slices/main/web/templates/templates/articles/index.html.slim